hammerlab/ketrew/src/doc/Developer_Documentation.md

 - Release dependencies for which we are using unreleased features (e.g. [`trakeva`](https://github.com/smondet/trakeva), [`sosa`](https://github.com/smondet/sosa), etc.).
-- Set version string in `OMakeroot`
+- Set version string in `myocamlbuild.ml`
 - Update the introductory paragraph of the `README.md` file for the particular version.
 - Write a human-friendly change-log (go through git history and write important